Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/data.rst

 .. tip::

- In the URL above, change *rdf* to *html* to see what producst are returned by the search:
+ In the URL above, change *rdf* to *html* to see what products are returned by the search:

  http://catalogue.terradue.int/catalogue/search/MER_RR__1P/html?start=2012-04-05T10:00:00&stop=2012-04-08